modularml/mojo/stdlib/docs/development.md

 ```

 Now you can create a temporary file named `main.mojo` for trying out the new
-behaviour.
-You wouldn't commit this, it's just to experiment with the
+behavior.
+You wouldn't commit this file, it's just to experiment with the
 functionality before you write tests:

 ```mojo